 Jackson graduated from The University of Notre Dame with a B.S. in Economics and her law degree from Duke University.

-Mr. Lischewski is currently the President and CEO of Bumble Bee Foods LLC, the largest, branded seafood company in North America.
-He has held this position since 1999.
+Mr. Corrales is currently the CEO of Grupo Conservas Garavilla, a Spanish seafood company founded by his family in 1887.
+He has held this position since 2006.

 Vice President & Managing Director for Fisheries, WWF-U.S.